 This species occurs in the Sierra de Los Tuxtlas in southern Veracruz, Mexico.
 It is known from 200-1,600 m asl (Rodríguez-Mendoza and Pineda 2010; Cabrera-Guzmán and Reynoso 2012).
 Its extent of occurrence (EOO) is 4,553 km2.

 Habitat and Ecology

-It inhabits tropical pine-oak forests with abundant leaf-litter.
+It inhabits tropical wet forests and montane forests.
 It is a stream-breeding amphibian.

-The major threat to this species is loss and degradation of its pine-oak forest habitat due to agricultural activities (crops and livestock), wood extraction, and infrastructure development.
+The major threat to this species is loss and degradation of the habitat due to agricultural activities (crops and livestock), wood extraction, and infrastructure development.

 Red List Status

 Listed as Endangered, because its extent of occurrence (EOO) is 4,553 km2, it is known from one threat-defined location and there is a continuing decline in the extent and quality of its forest habitat.

 IUCN SSC Amphibian Specialist Group 2016.
 Incilius cavifrons.
 The IUCN Red List of Threatened Species 2016: e.T54605A53949004. http://dx.doi.org/10.2305/IUCN.UK.2016-1.RLTS.T54605A53949004.en